lucien95/lucien95/README.md

 ---

 ## 🎓 Education
-**Bachelor of Technology in Computer Science – University of Buea**
+**Bachelor of Technology in Computer Science – University of Bamenda**

 ---